gemc/docs/webPage/source/documentation/releases/roadmap.rst

 GEMC 2.4 - June 2016 ✅
 -----------------------

-- Using new geant4 10.2. ✅
+- Using new geant4 10.2✅

-- Magnetic Field interpolations. ✅
+- Magnetic Field interpolations✅

-- Field map attributes. ✅
+- Field map attributes✅

-- **Noise generator mechanism**: possibility to add custom noise/hot channels to detector response. ✅
+- **Noise generator mechanism**: possibility to add custom noise/hot channels to detector response✅

-- Option: by giving a volume name, change its material to a new material. ✅
+- Option: by giving a volume name, change its material to a new material✅

-- Option: by giving a material name, change all volume with that material to a material. ✅
+- Option: by giving a material name, change all volume with that material to a material✅

-- Neutrons cosmic ray model. ✅
+- Neutrons cosmic ray model✅

-- Option to force radiative decay of muons. ✅
+- Option to force radiative decay of muons✅

-- Remove sensitivity option. ✅
+- Remove sensitivity option✅